NomoCode-Team/ngc-community/projects/docs/docs/templates.md

 ## More details on Jinja2

 Here we are just discussing how Jinja2 fits into NGC.
-If you are new to Jinja2 templating please refer to the (official documentation)[https://jinja.palletsprojects.com/en/3.1.x], as the Jinja2 usage is out of the scope of the NGC documentation.
+If you are new to Jinja2 templating please refer to the [official documentation](https://jinja.palletsprojects.com/en), as the Jinja2 usage is out of the scope of the NGC documentation.